fsavje/scclust/README.md

 ## Service Provider Interface (SPI)

-scclust is based on functions that access the data points and derive distances between them.
-It is possible to change these functions at runtime.
+The main functionality of scclust is agnostic with respect to how the data points are stored.
+The library comes with a data structure that stores the points in a floating point array, and a set functions to access this data.
+It is possible to change these functions at runtime so that other data structure can be used for point storage.
 This can be useful when extending scclust to accept other databases or if one wants to use particular functions to calculate the distances.
 In particular, scclust ships with a simple nearest neighbor search algorithm; performance can often be improved drastically by using a dedicated nearest neighbor search library.

 See `include/scclust_spi.h` and `src/dist_search.h` for the distance functions that can be exchanged.
 Note that if the new functions accepts the `scc_DataSet` struct as input (see `src/data_set_struct.h`), one can swap only parts of the distance functions.

-See `examples/ann/` for an example where the [ANN library](https://www.cs.umd.edu/~mount/ANN/) is used for nearest neighbor searching.
+See `examples/ann/` for an example where the [ANN library](https://www.cs.umd.edu/~mount/ANN/) is used for nearest neighbor search.
 (It is recommended to compile scclust with the `--with-pointindex=int` option when using the ANN wrapper.
 This avoids costly type translations between the libraries.)

 ## How to contribute